Can You Lay Turf in Winter?

 - Add compost & mulch:

 If you have a compost heap, now is the perfect time to add some to the soil to give your plants a much needed nutrient boost.
 You can also use it to top up any garden beds that may be running lower than normal.
 Plus, with one batch of compost being used you can get started with making another just in time for spring.

 If you have delicate flowers that you are eager to protect from the winter frost, you can cover these in horticultural fleece or use stakes to provide extra support if they look too flimsy or are likely to be damaged by harsh winds.

 - Aerate when necessary:

-Aeration is the process of spiking holes within the lawn to help with drainage issues, and help excess moisture, air and nutrients penetrate deeper into the soil.
-You can do this with a simple garden pitch-fork or aerators are available from most garden centres.
+Aeration is the process of spiking holes within the lawn to help with drainage issues and help excess moisture, air and nutrients penetrate deeper into the soil.
+You can do this with a simple garden pitchfork or aerators that are available from most garden centres.
 For larger lawns, you may need an attachment for a motorised lawn mower.
-(Just make sure that you have left your new lawn to bed in over several weeks before you attempt to aerate it.)

 - Maintain your garden tools:

 As the work for the year comes to an end, now is an ideal time to clean the garden tools that have served you well all year long so they can be ready for action when they are most needed in the spring once again.